DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 ```
 In order to run tests locally please change the bucket_name and folder_name to either local data or s3 stored data.
 The file exixts in dish-devex-sdk -> devex_sdk -> tests-> commons.py
-In our case we default to run these tests in the GitHub rrunnera so we pint to an s3 bucket.
+In our case we default to run these tests in the GitHub runner so we point to an s3 bucket.
 ```

 the _pytest_ command must be within the same directory that the ___tests___ directory is located.
 Once run, _pytest_ will generate output on the test.